Janowoj/media/README.md

 # Adding JSX fragment to the ExpandablePanel.js file

 // We are going to add a JSX fragment to the ExpandablePanel.js file to render the header and the children (not loosing the styling by adding the div element).

+### AlbumsList.js file

+// We are going to create a new component called AlbumsList.js with user prop.

+// We are going to use the AlbumsList component to display the list of albums.

+// We want to display the list of albums inside of the UsersListItem component, because it is responsible for displaying one individual user.